-The case against Christmas Chaplin was proved and he was fined 5s and costs.
+The case against 59 year old Christmas Chaplin was proved and he was fined 5s and costs.

 Christmas Chaplin was a local man.
-Baptised in the Church of St James Great Ellingham on July 6th, 1816, his parents were Robert and Sophia Chaplin.
-His birth was registered in the December Quarter of 1815.
-Given that he was named Christmas, it is probable that he was born at or around Christmas.
+Baptised in the Church of St James, Great Ellingham on July 6th, 1816, his parents were Robert and Sophia Chaplin.
+Given that he was named Christmas, it is probable that he was born at or around Christmas time.

-Christmas married Elizabeth Lincoln in the parish church of Great Ellingham on 17th October 1857.
+He married Elizabeth Lincoln in the Parish Church of Great Ellingham on 17th October, 1857.
 Christmas was a 41 year old labourer and a bachelor.
 39 year old Elizabeth was also single and described as a servant.
 Both had been living in Great Ellingham at the time of their marriage.

 The couple lived in Great Ellingham all their lives and are buried in the churchyard.
 Christmas died aged 86 in 1902.
 He outlived Elizabeth by 9 years.